Alzheimer’s Care Services

 Our caregivers have exceptional Alzheimer’s care experience and training to properly assess your loved one’s needs.
 We know how to address behavioral, communication, and social needs, and reduce the risk of falls and wandering tendencies.
 In Home Personal Services Alzheimer’s Care can allow a person with Alzheimer’s or other dementia to stay in his or her own home.
-Unfortunately there is no cure for Alzheimer’s disease, but with our Alzheimer’s care service there is care, comfort, and happiness.
+Though there may not be a cure for Alzheimer’s disease just yet, our Alzheimer’s care services provide essential care, comfort, and happiness.

 Memory loss that disrupts daily life may be a symptom of Alzheimer’s or another dementia.
 Alzheimer’s is a brain disease that causes a slow decline in memory, thinking and reasoning skills.
 There are 10 warning signs and symptoms.
 Every individual may experience one or more of these signs in different degrees.
 If you notice any of them, please see a doctor.

 |Forgetting recently learned information is one of the most common early signs of dementia.
 A person begins to forget more often and is unable to recall the information later.